tennety/tennety.github.com/_posts/2010-10-21-my-first-post.md

 That was pretty much it.
 I followed the process, and here I am.
 Of course, there were some setbacks, and I've tried to present them as honestly as I could in the following sections.

-### I'm not a Web Developer.
+### Jekyll ain't CMS

-You must be doing a facepalm about now.
-Why on earth would I put myself through this if I'm not a web developer?
-Why couldn't I ensconce myself in the impersonal embrace of a CMS?
+Why on earth would I put myself through this when I could easily ensconce myself in the impersonal embrace of a CMS instead?
 The answer, of course, is that I did.
 I went from Blogspot to Blogger to self-hosted Wordpress.
 But each time I found myself trying to tweak the system, move things around.
 And each time I hit a wall of PHP that I just could not brute force my way through.
 I was less like a bull in a china shop, and more like a toddler with sphaghetti.
 Poked my eyes out a few times, and there was sauce everywhere.

 Then I found Ruby, Vim and Git.
 And I was in love.
 I started looking for ways to use Ruby for blogging.
-Rails still seemed like overkill, though.
+Rails (remember the blog in 15 minutes?) still seemed like overkill, though.
 Right about then, Jekyll came on the radar, as I mentioned earlier in the post.
 So fork in hand, I dove in.

 I'm still editing reams of HTML and CSS, and it shows that it's far from perfect.
 Which leads me to my next issue.

 ### Markdown?
 Textile?
 Liquid?

 It took me a little while to get the hang of [Markdown](http://daringfireball.net/projects/markdown/), I'm still trying to understand [Textile](http://www.textism.com/tools/textile/).
 But when it comes to real HTML-fu, [HAML](http://haml-lang.com/) is my favorite.
 However, Jekyll has no support for HAML out of the box.
 Yes, there are [forks](https://github.com/henrik/jekyll) that incorporate HAML, but does Github Pages support it?
 I don't believe it does.

 So when I started creating my landing and contact pages, I had to rely on good old HTML and CSS, since neither Markdown nor Textile (which are both meant primarily for HTML document creation) could help with page layouts.